Written on 10 Feb 2014.

 This change is incompatible with Python 2 as many return values have changed,

-it’s impossible to change this automatically with a script (such as the bundled
+to change this automatically with a script (such as the bundled

 bytes('h€llo', 'utf-8'); this should produce